 Unexpectedly for Bonaire (where many things run on island time) the movies start right on time and there’s generally one preview and a couple simple billboard style ads on the screen.
 A movie that starts at 7:30 actually starts at 7:30, so be on time to Empire Theater and not on island time!

-Bonaire is well loved by tourists that come back year after year.
+Tourists that come back year after year love the island unconditionally.
 But a big concern for first time visitors planning a trip here is, “but what about beaches?”
-Bonaire is not known for white sandy beaches actually has some of the most pristine white beaches anywhere in the Caribbean.
+Bonaire, not known for white sandy beaches actually has some of the most pristine white beaches anywhere in the Caribbean.
 Enter Klein Bonaire.
-On arrival on Bonaire as you fly into Flamingo International Airport, if you are sitting on the left side of the plane you should have a pretty clear view of Klein Bonaire.
-If you aren’t paying attention during your trip your view of Klein Bonaire from the airplane may be your only sighting of it.
-There’s so much to do on the mainland the majority of tourists never get quite that far.
+On arrival by plane flying into Flamingo International Airport, passengers on the left side of the plane should have a pretty clear view of this little blue gem.
+Pay attention during your flight, though, because your view of Klein Bonaire from the airplane may be your only sighting of it.
+With so much to do on the mainland the majority of tourists never get quite that far.
 And think about it – you can actually swim to Klein from Bonaire itself!
 Do try to squeeze in a day trip – you won’t be sorry!

 Klein Bonaire, the small uninhabited island off the coast of Bonaire in front of Kralendijk is nothing if not white sandy beaches!
 Actually it’s also quite a lot of coral reef and is surrounded by dozens of scuba dive sites and snorkeling sites.
-Amazingly this little island has a completely different look and feel than the larger main island of Bonaire even though it’s possible to swim between the two islands.
+Amazingly this little island has a completely different look and feel than the larger main island of Bonaire, and to think they were once connected!

 Outside of the two small huts, Klein Bonaire is completely undeveloped and uninhabited.
 The island is owned by the Bonaire government.
-The Foundation for the Preservation of Klein Bonaire (FPKB) for the pristine, uninhabited island you enjoy today.
+Thank The Foundation for the Preservation of Klein Bonaire (FPKB) for the pristine, uninhabited island you enjoy today.
 FPKB started in the 1990’s during a fight against development of the small island.
-The waters surrounding Klein Bonaire are protected as part of the Bonaire National Marine Park (BNMP).
+The waters surrounding Klein are protected as part of the Bonaire National Marine Park (BNMP).
 All waters surrounding the mainland also enjoy protection as part of the BNMP.
-There is currently no discussion about development now or in the future of Klein Bonaire.
-Although Klein Bonaire has zero facilities, just natural beauty it simply cannot be missed.
+There is currently no discussion about future development of Little Bonaire.
+Although or BECAUSE Klein Bonaire has zero facilities, just natural beauty, it simply cannot be missed.

-Klein Bonaire is one of the best places on the island and in the world to go snorkeling.
-If you are coming to Bonaire for snorkeling this is definitely on your list of must see snorkel stops.
-If you have never snorkeled before – this is a good time to begin!
-There are dozens of places to snorkel around Klein Bonaire and access is easy with the sandy bottom and clear, calm water.
+This is one of the best places in Bonaire and in the world to go snorkeling.
+If you come to Bonaire for snorkeling put this on your list of must-do snorkel stops.
+If you have never snorkeled before – now might be a good time to begin!
+Dozens of places to snorkel surround Klein Bonaire and access is easy with the sandy bottom and clear, calm water.
 Your water taxi may be able to drop you off in a location to allow you to drift to the beach where you’ll be picked up later in the day.
 Inquire with your captain.

-The following video was filmed on Klein Bonaire at a few snorkel spots: No Name Beach, Jerry’s Reef, Ebo’s Reef, and the Sampler dive sites.
+The following video shows footage of a few different snorkel spots: No Name Beach, Jerry’s Reef, Ebo’s Reef, and the Sampler dive sites.

 How to get to Klein Bonaire: